6 Minutes Read.

 Greater Accessibility and Mobility

 The explosive growth of mobile technology has completely changed the way business is done in almost every sector.
 Banking and financial services are no exception.
-Less than ten years ago, the idea that nearly every person on the planet could have instant connectivity in the palm of his hand might have seemed fantastic.
-Now, not having instant access to the internet, work and many of the services we rely on for our daily business and personal lives is almost unthinkable.
+Less than ten years ago, the idea that nearly every person on the planet could have instant connectivity in the palm of his hand seemed improbable.
+Now, not having instant access to the internet and many of the services we rely on for our daily business and personal lives is almost unthinkable.

 The financial industry worldwide has responded by creating new mobile channels for banking and other services, including lending.
 Mobile apps that let customers apply and submit documents online are seen mainly as a customer service enhancement.
 Such applications definitely offer some efficiency advantages to lenders as well, mainly in the loan origination area.